Home » Posts tagged 'spying' (Page 4)

 Incongruities in the News

-Jonathan Pollard, a paid spy for Israel described by Michael D. Shear as “one of the country’s most notorious spies,” has been pardoned from his life sentence.
-It strikes me as hypocritical for the US government to sentence anyone to prison for spying when the government itself spies on everyone everywhere.
-All Americans including members of the House and Senate, congressional staff, military officers, foreign governments including the leaders of Washington’s closest allies, and foreign businesses are spied upon.
-No one is exempt from Washington’s spying.
+Incongruities in the News Jonathan Pollard, a paid spy for Israel described by Michael D. Shear as “one of the country’s most notorious spies,” has been pardoned from his life sentence.
+It strikes me as hypocritical for the US government to sentence anyone to prison for spying when the government itself spies on everyone everywhere. […]

 Chatting in Secret While We’re All Being Watched

-When you pick up the phone and call someone, or send a text message, or write an email, or send a Facebook message, or chat using Google Hangouts, other people find out what you’re saying, who you’re talking to, and where you’re located.
-Such private data might only be available to the service provider brokering your conversation, but it might also be visible to the telecom companies carrying your Internet packets, to spy and law enforcement agencies, and even to some nearby teenagers monitoring your Wi-Fi network withWireshark.
+Chatting in Secret While We’re All Being Watched When you pick up the phone and call someone, or send a text message, or write an email, or send a Facebook message, or chat using Google Hangouts, other people find out what you’re saying, who you’re talking to, and where you’re located.
+Such private data might only […]

 NSA’s Top Brazilian Political and Financial Targets Revealed by New Wikileaks Disclosure

-Top secret data from the National Security Agency, shared with The Intercept by WikiLeaks, reveals that the U.S. spy agency targeted the cellphones and other communications devices of more than a dozen top Brazilian political and financial officials, including the country’s president Dilma Rousseff, whose presidential plane’s telephone was on the list.
-President Rousseff just yesterday returned to Brazil after a trip to the U.S. that included a meeting with President Obama, a visit she had delayed for almost two years in anger over prior revelations of NSA spying on Brazil.
+NSA’s Top Brazilian Political and Financial Targets Revealed by New Wikileaks Disclosure Top secret data from the National Security Agency, shared with The Intercept by WikiLeaks, reveals that the U.S. spy agency targeted the cellphones and other communications devices of more than a dozen top Brazilian political and financial officials, including the country’s president Dilma Rousseff, whose presidential plane’s telephone […]

 Report: After Spying Operation in Germany, CIA Outed Suspected Leaker to Retaliate Against Journalists

-In the summer of 2011, the CIA station chief in Berlin asked one of the most powerful intelligence officials in Germany to go on a private walk with him, the German newsmagazine Der Spiegel reports.
-The American spy had an important message to convey: one of Germany’s own senior officials was leaking information to the press.
+Report: After Spying Operation in Germany, CIA Outed Suspected Leaker to Retaliate Against Journalists In the summer of 2011, the CIA station chief in Berlin asked one of the most powerful intelligence officials in Germany to go on a private walk with him, the German newsmagazine Der Spiegel reports.
+The American spy had an important message to convey: […]

 Amnesty International Responds to UK Government Surveillance